Griselinia, Griseline: planting, pruning and care

 Care

-In the ground, do not hesitate to water during the year following planting if the season is dry.
+In open ground, do not hesitate to water during the year following planting if the season is dry.
 Mulching at the base helps keep the soil cool for longer.

-Growing in a container is a little more delicate: ensure the potting mix never dries out and, above all, protect your bush with a winter fleece if the temperature falls below -5°C and it is exposed to winds.
-Indeed, the bush is more sensitive in a container than in the ground.
+Container growing is a little more delicate: ensure the substrate never dries out and, above all, protect your bush with a winter fleece if temperature falls below -5°C and if it is exposed to winds.
+Indeed, the bush is more sensitive in a container than in open ground.

 Pruning

 Prune only after flowering, insects will thank you!
 So, in practice, prune only in July or September.
-If you do not want to prune often (or at all!), you can choose varieties with reduced growth.
+If you do not wish to prune often (or at all!), you can opt for varieties with reduced development.

-Pruning is simple: just shorten shoots that seem to be escaping from the bush to maintain compact branches.
-If, on the other hand, you favour slightly free, wild hedges, leave everything alone!
+Pruning is simple: just shorten stems that seem to be escaping the bush to keep branches compact.
+If, on the contrary, you prefer slightly free, wild hedges, do nothing!

 Possible diseases and pests

-No pests will attack your Griselinia.
-However, soil moisture, especially in winter, can be fatal.
-It can also lead to fungal diseases: foliage becomes covered with blackish or orange spots and eventually falls.
-The bush’s vigour is greatly reduced.
-If that happens to you, there are only a couple of solutions: either move it to a spot that suits it better, or improve drainage there by mixing the surrounding soil with sand and gravel.
+No “pest” will attack your Griselinia.
+However, soil moisture, especially in winter, will be fatal.
+It can also cause fungal diseases: foliage becomes covered with blackish or orange spots and eventually falls.
+The bush sees its vigour greatly reduced.
+If this happens, there are only two solutions: either move it to a spot that suits it better, or improve drainage there by mixing surrounding soil with sand and gravel.

 Propagation: propagate Griselinia

-During late-summer pruning: late August–early September, take shoots of about twenty centimetres from semi-ripe terminal stems (not yet lignified).
+During late-summer pruning: late August–early September, take shoots about 20 cm long of semi-ripe terminal growth (not yet lignified).

 How to propagate Griselinia?

 - Remove all leaves except two terminal leaves.
-This operation is necessary for cuttings in general, as it limits water loss by evaporation.
+This operation is necessary for cuttings in general as it limits water loss through evaporation.

-- Cut the shoots on a slant at the base just below a bud (or eye) with a clean, disinfected cutting tool (by flame or 90% alcohol).
-Cutting like this provides a larger contact surface between stem and substrate.
+- Trim shoots on a slant at the base just below a bud (or eye) with a clean, disinfected cutting tool (flame or 90° alcohol).
+Cutting like this provides a larger contact area between stem and substrate.

-- Prepare a very light substrate: 1/3 universal potting compost and 2/3 sand.
+- Prepare a very light substrate: 1/3 multi-purpose compost and 2/3 sand

-- Fill pots or, better still, the tray of a mini-greenhouse (with a high dome if possible).
+- Fill pots or, better, a propagator tray (with tall dome if possible)

-- Dip ends of cuttings in plant hormone for propagation by cuttings if available.
-A few willow discs soaked for a few hours in water can replace the plant hormone: simply dip cuttings in the liquid or water with it.
+- Dip ends of cuttings in plant hormone for cuttings if available.
+A few slices of willow soaked for a few hours in water can replace plant hormone for cuttings: either dip cuttings in willow water or water with it.

 - Push cuttings into substrate up to last leaves.

-- Moisten compost then cover with a plastic bag, half a water bottle or the dome of your mini-greenhouse to keep cuttings “in a steamy atmosphere” (warm, humid conditions).
+- Moisten compost then cover with a plastic bag, half a plastic bottle or propagator dome to keep cuttings in a warm, humid, enclosed environment.
 Tip: cuttings root better and faster when placed near edge of pot or tray.

-- Place cuttings in partial shade (but still bright) and certainly not in direct sun!!
-In a few minutes cuttings would be scorched (true!).
+- Place cuttings in partial shade (but still bright) and definitely not in sun.
+In a few minutes cuttings could be scorched.

 - Don’t touch anything for a week.
-You can occasionally check all is well but best to keep everything closed (anyway, you can see through dome or plastic bag).
+You can check occasionally but best to keep everything closed (you can see through dome or plastic bag anyway).

 - Sometimes cuttings lose their leaves.
-No need to worry as long as shoots are not black, all is well.
+No need to worry as long as shoots are not black.

-Griselinia littoralis is perfectly at home in an informal hedge of a coastal garden.
-To accompany it, this charming hybrid Grevillea juniperina ‘Canberra Gem’ with a bushy habit and an endless pink-red flowering.
-Erythrina X Bidwillii, with its curious name, is a spectacular bush with huge clusters of vivid red flowers that can complete the hedge, as can a “single” Callistemon citrinus ‘Burgundy’, a bottlebrush with deep burgundy brushes.
-Add also a handsome Escallonia laevis ‘Gold Ellen’ with golden evergreen foliage and bright pink flowering and, why not, a small Ceanothus pallidus ‘Marie Simon’ whose gentle flowering will temper the more vivid displays of the preceding bushes.
-This delightful hedge will be in flower for much of the year.
+Griselinia littoralis is perfectly at home in an informal hedge in a coastal garden.
+Accompanying it, the charming hybrid Grevillea juniperina ‘Canberra Gem’, with a bushy habit and an almost endless pink-red flowering.
+Erythrina x bidwillii, with its unusual name, is a spectacular bush producing huge clusters of bright red flowers and will complement the hedge, as will a “single” Callistemon citrinus ‘Burgundy’, a bottlebrush with deep burgundy-red brushes.
+Add to that a lovely Escallonia laevis ‘Gold Ellen’ with golden evergreen foliage and vivid pink flowering and, why not, a small Ceanothus pallidus ‘Marie Simon’ whose gentle flowering will temper the ardour of the brighter flower displays of the previous bushes.
+This charming hedge will be in flower for much of the year.
 It will also withstand sea spray and wind while sheltering you within your garden.
 Note that most of the bushes mentioned have evergreen foliage that will brighten the garden all year round.

-An example planting combination in a seaside hedge: Griselinia littoralis, Grevillea juniperina ‘Canberra Gem’, Erythrina x bidwillii, Callistemon laevis (or C. citrinus ‘Burgundy’), Escallonia laevis ‘Gold Ellen’
+An example of a planting combination in a seaside hedge: Griselinia littoralis, Grevillea juniperina ‘Canberra Gem’, Erythrina x bidwillii, Callistemon laevis (or C. citrinus ‘Burgundy’), Escallonia laevis ‘Gold Ellen’

-Griselinia littoralis ‘Redge’ is a more compact variety than the species and therefore particularly suited to container growing.
-Under two metres tall for about one metre wide, its vigour can be restrained with a few well-placed cuts from pruning shears.
-Rest assured, it grows more slowly than the species: about 30 cm per year.
-To accompany it, this striking Melaleuca gibbosa, or niaouli, with an extremely long mauve flowering, sometimes year-round if climate is mild enough.
-It is a bush that thrives in a pot and tolerates drought very well.
-Eucalyptus gunnii ‘France Bleue Rengun’ is a recent French introduction.
-This Eucalyptus, with very fine bluish, gently aromatic foliage carried on a very architectural columnar silhouette, is a true plant gem for your terrace.
-Despite a eventual height of two metres, this small tree does very well in a large pot.
-A few Agapanthus ‘Blue Storm’ with blue flowering will complete the picture, along with a fine Agave americana whose bluish tones will echo the Eucalyptus foliage.
-Grasses are unrivalled at lightening a composition thanks to their spikes dancing in the breeze.
-A few clumps of Pennisetum setaceum ‘Rupellianum’ will work wonders in this role beside your Griselinia.
+Griselinia littoralis ‘Redge’ is a more compact variety than the type species and therefore particularly suited to pot culture.
+Under two metres tall and about one metre wide, its vigour can be tempered with a few well-placed pruning shears.
+But rest assured, it grows more slowly than the type species: around 30 cm per year.
+To accompany it, the striking Melaleuca gibbosa or Niaouli with an extremely long mauve flowering, sometimes year-round if the climate is mild enough.
+It is a bush that does well in a pot and copes very well with drought.
+Eucalyptus gunnii ‘France Bleue Rengun’ is a French newcomer.
+This Eucalyptus, with very fine blue-tinged foliage and a gentle aroma, carried on a very architectural columnar silhouette, is a true plant jewel on your terrace.
+Despite reaching two metres at maturity, this small tree grows very well in a large pot.
+A few Agapanthus ‘Blue Storm’ with blue flowering will complete the picture, as will a fine Agave americana whose bluish tones will echo the foliage of the Eucalyptus.
+Grasses are unmatched for lightening a composition thanks to their spikes dancing in the wind.
+A few clumps of Pennisetum setaceum ‘Rupellianum’ will work wonders in this role alongside your Griselinia.

-An example potting combination: Melaleuca gibbosa, Eucalyptus gunnii ‘France Bleu Rengun’, Griselinia littoralis ‘Redge’, Agapanthus ‘Blue Storm’, Pennisetum setaceum ‘Rupellianum’ and Agave americana
+An example of a planting combination in pots: Melaleuca gibbosa, Eucalyptus gunnii ‘France Bleu Rengun’, Griselinia littoralis ‘Redge’, Agapanthus ‘Blue Storm’, Pennisetum setaceum ‘Rupellianum’ and Agave americana

 Did you know?

 - Griselinia is native to New Zealand.
-Like many plants imported from that country, it naturalised rapidly near coasts, notably on the Atlantic midrib.
+Like many plants imported from that country, it naturalised quickly near the seashore, notably on the Atlantic midrib.

-- Its name honours 18th-century Italian naturalist Francesco Griselini
+- Its name honours the Italian naturalist of the 18th century, Francesco Griselini

 Useful resources